GBond/f5-ts-with-prometheus-udf/docs/class2/class2.rst

 .. image:: vscode-select.png
    :alt: VS Code new file

-- Copy the follow TS declaration and paste it to the new file windows:
+- Copy the follow TS declaration and paste it to the new file window:

 .. literalinclude:: ts-pull.json
   :language: JSON